Q&A with our new Executive Director, Ros Abercrombie

 Finally what is the best arts experience that you have had in the last year?

 Also tricky as I am lucky enough to see some wonderful art.
-I’m going to run with three different experiences:
+I’m going to run with three different experiences;

 Last year I was attending the Biennale of Sydney and was visiting Cockatoo Island and installed in one of the large warehouses was Suzann Lacy’s work ‘Shapes of Water, Sounds of Hope’.
 This work was so beautifully installed and the video’s with the people of Pendle and the Brierfield Mill so captivating I stood and watched each screen one by one.
 Then a little later in different location on the island there was another installation that displayed further information on this project and presented a large wall mounted timeline, in the bottom corner of the timeline I noticed a few logos, one being ‘super slow way’.
 I couldn’t believe it as I had been chatting with the Creative People and Places and Super Slow Way in the UK for months and had invited them to deliver a keynote and workshop at Artlands Victoria.
 That was a pivotal moment for me.
-Being so taken by a work and then realizing that this project from the canal’s of Pennine Lancashire was being presented in at international Biennale and we were going to be talking about it at a regional arts gathering in Bendigo.
+Being so taken by a work and then realising that this project from the canal’s of Pennine Lancashire was being presented in at international Biennale and we were going to be talking about it at a regional arts gathering in Bendigo.

 Also presented at Artlands Victoria was Rosalind Cripps performance seminar ‘Dirt’ it was extraordinary and a highlight on some many levels.